How To Get From Charles De Gaulle Airport CDG To Paris

 The bus

 Another way to travel from the airport to the city is the bus.
-This is especially good in case you carry lots of luggage, but the journey takes longer and it’s not necessarily cheaper.
+This is especially good in case you have lots of luggage, but the journey takes longer and it’s not necessarily cheaper.
 You have several options: the Roissybus, the Noctilien Night Bus and the local buses.
 Below is a summary of all the bus options.

 Roissybus